 Olfactory: Our sense of smell also influences our sense of taste and is tied directly to emotional memories in the brain.

-Oral: The sense of taste allows us to distinguish different foods.
+Gustatory: The sense of taste allows us to distinguish different foods.

 Interoceptive: The feeling of things such as hunger, thirst, itch, pain, and body temperature.

 There are a number of other conditions and situations that predispose a child to having SPD.
 Some of these include:

 - early hospitalization

 - prenatal exposure to drugs or alcohol